 The organisers reserve the right to postpone, shorten or cancel the event.
 This will be considered should access to the event or sufficient portions of the course be deemed too dangerous due to severe adverse weather conditions or due to any other scenario that makes the event not viable.

 We will make every effort to ensure the smooth running of the event within any local and/or national CV19 guidelines in place at the time, if applicable.
 We would ask all entrants to abide by any guidelines in place in their home area.
-An email briefing with rider notes will be sent to all registered entrants at least two weeks prior to the event and will explain any local CV19 related requirements and arrangements.
+An email briefing with rider notes will be sent to all registered entrants at least two weeks prior to the event.

 The participant accepts that the event they are entering is not a race in any format.